What a fantastic weekend we had celebrating 50 years of the Ford Cortina MkII at our 2016 National Rally at Stratford upon Avon.

 Amongst the terrific turn out of 65 MkII Cortinas were 6 very special and siginifcant examples.

-SOO 661D, one of the two prototype convertibles that Crayford built and is thought to be the display car from the launch at the 1966 Earls Court Motor Show.
+SOO 661D is one of the two prototype convertibles that Crayford built and is thought to be the display car from the launch at the 1966 Earls Court Motor Show.

 Owner – John Peters.

-MYL 958D, registered early in readiness to become a demonstrator for a Kent based Ford dealer on the 18th October launch day in 1966.
+MYL 958D is possibly the oldest surviving MkII Cortina and was registered early in readiness to become a demonstrator for a Kent based Ford dealer on 18th October 1966, launch day for the MkII.

 CTC 16E, one of a fleet of press cars that launched the MkII Cortina Lotus models.